How do you Know When Fecal Impaction Has Cleared? 6 Signs.

-- Partial (incomplete) disimpaction: sometimes a small to moderate amount of stool passes due to partial breakdown of the impacted mass.
+- Partial (incomplete) disimpaction: sometimes, a small to moderate amount of stool passes due to partial breakdown of the impacted mass.

-A good sign is of complete clearance is having a second bowel movement within hours to a day.
+A good sign of complete clearance is having a second bowel movement within hours to a day.
 A second bowel movement confirms that the clearance is now complete.

 2- The relief of abdominal distension and bloating.